-Ideally you want your loads preplanned.
+Ideally you want your loads pre-planned.
 This means that when you leave out on a run, the dispatcher will already have or be looking for a load to dispatch you to another destination.
-This way when you are empty, you don't sit around waiting for him/her to find a load.
+This way when you're empty, you don't sit around waiting for him/her to find a load.
 You already know what the next move is.

 Also if they are not sure about YOU, they might wait until you are empty.
 Some companies allow the dispatcher to coordinate loads like this for the week or at least a few days into the week at a time.
 Other companies will not.
 A good way for you to ruin your own ability to get preplanned loads is to not be reliable.

-Most smart companies though will just not pre-plan that unreliable driver early and but will pre-plan the reliable drivers that have proven themselves.
+Most smart companies or dispatcher however, will just not pre-plan that unreliable driver early but will pre-plan the reliable drivers that have proven themselves.
 That's more money for the company and the good driver.

 I would smile and just say, "Interesting, do you have a record of picking up and delivering on time."
 Often those drivers will say something like, "Why should I worry about that, you get there on time or early and they make you wait around.
 I get there when I get there.
 Sometimes I am there on time and if I can't make it, oh well."